ricardomm7/leaflink/docs/sprintC/us026/01.requirements-engineering/Readme.md

-# US026 - Assign one or more vehicles to an toDoEntry in the Agenda
+# US026 - Assign one or more vehicles to an agendaEntry in the Agenda

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a GSM, I want to assign one or more vehicles to an toDoEntry in the Agenda.
+As a GSM, I want to assign one or more vehicles to an agendaEntry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications